The BEST Chocolate Cake Mix Cookies

 • Preheat your oven to 350 degrees F (176 C) and line two baking sheets with parchment paper.
 Set aside.

 • To a medium mixing bowl, add melted vegan butter, dairy-free milk, and vanilla extract and whisk well.
-Next, add Minimalist Baker Chocolate Cake Mix and use a rubber spatula to fully combine.
+Next, add the chocolate cake mix (if making from scratch, whisk the chocolate cake mix ingredients together in a separate bowl before adding to the wet ingredients).
+Use a rubber spatula to fully combine.
 Finally, fold in the frozen raspberries and chocolate chips, being careful not to break up the raspberries too much.

 • Use a cookie scoop (we like this one) to scoop out 1 ½ Tbsp-sized mounds.
 Place the cookie dough 2 inches apart on the baking sheets.
 Repeat until all cookies are scooped out.